 - how porous the soil is and how much water it already holds

-- the amount of vegetation covering the soil
+- the amount and type of vegetation covering the soil

-- whether there are storm drains or closely spaced buildings
+- whether there are storm drains to effectively convey water out of the area

-Hydrologists—people who study the effects of water on the earth's surface and in the atmosphere—use gauges to measure the water levels in streams, rivers and lakes.
+Hydrologists—people who study the effects of water on the earth's surface and in the atmosphere—use instruments to measure the water levels in streams, rivers and lakes.
 They also measure the water content of snow using snow gauges.
 They take into account recent precipitation amounts (because soil moisture affects how much rain will soak in and how much will run off), and how much more precipitation meteorologists expect.
-The data are sent to a river forecast center where computers analyze the information to predict river and stream levels in their area.
-When local forecasters receive the data they compare it with charts for their area and issue a flood warning if necessary.
+The data are sent to river forecast centers where computer models are used to predict river and stream levels in their areas of responsibility.

 Forecasters can usually tell in advance when conditions are right for flash floods to occur, but there is often little lead-time for an actual warning.
 (By contrast, flooding on large rivers can sometimes be predicted days ahead).
 Scientists are working to understand the types of storms that have high precipitation rates and long duration, and to determine what factors can be used in forecast models and in forecast operations to help forecast floods.

-MRMS was transitioned into operations at the National Center for Environmental Prediction in 2014 and provided severe weather and precipitation products for improved decision-making capability within NOAA.
-The operational MRMS QPE products have high resolution and rapid updating capabilities.
+MRMS was transitioned into National Weather Service operations at the National Center for Environmental Prediction in 2014 and provides severe weather and precipitation products for improved decision-making capability within NOAA.
+The operational MRMS QPE products have high resolution and rapid-updating capabilities.
 The products are also used for verification of satellite rain products and for verification of quantitative rain forecasts from numerical weather prediction models.
-MRMS serves as a powerful tool for the creation and evaluation of new techniques, strategies and applications to better QPE.
-As new concepts are developed, they can be tested by easily plugged in and out of MRMS.
+MRMS serves as a powerful tool for the creation and evaluation of new techniques, strategies and applications to improve QPE.
+As new concepts are developed, they can be tested within the real-time MRMS environment in the cloud.
 This process facilitates a rapid science-to-operations transition of new MRMS applications and products for flood and flash flood predictions and water resources management.

-The Flooded Locations And Simulated Hydrographs project (FLASH) was launched in early 2012 to improve the accuracy and timing of flash flood warnings.
+The Flooded Locations and Simulated Hydrographs (FLASH) project was launched in early 2012 largely in response to the demonstration and real-time availability of high-resolution, accurate rainfall rate estimates from the Multi-Radar Multi-Sensor project.
 FLASH introduces a new paradigm in flash flood prediction, using MRMS and producing flash flood forecasts with products generated as frequently as every 2 minutes.
+FLASH represents the first continental-scale flash flood forecast system in the world, with hydrologic model forecasts being run every 10 minutes.
+FLASH has almost 11 million grid points across the country improving its forecast.
 The primary goal of FLASH is to improve accuracy, timing, specificity, and severity levels of flash flood warnings in the U.S., thus saving lives and protecting infrastructure.
 The FLASH team is comprised of researchers and students who use an interdisciplinary and collaborative approach to achieve the goal.
 The FLASH system was transitioned to the National Weather Service in November 2016.

 In order to evaluate the forecasting tools, scientists need observations of flash flooding.
 We've assembled flash flood observations from USGS automated discharge measurements, trained spotter reports from the NWS, and from NSSL's Severe Hazards Analysis and Verification Experiment (SHAVE).
 This database is available for community research purposes.